PatriciaVaquero/Machine-Learning-Intermediate/README.md

 ## :pushpin: Machine-Learning-Intermediate

-This repository is focused on those who have some knowledge of Python and had programmed before.
+This repository is focused on those who have some prior knowledge in Python!

 :warning: **IMPORTANT** :warning: